J3ss-git/Jay/README.md

 # Assignment 1: Designing Yourself

 This repository contains my personal logo and infographic.
-It is basic outline of octopus logo represents motion, creativity
+The basic outline of the octopus logo represents motion, creativity, and adaptability.
+My love is the ocean, and an octopus is one of my favorite animals.